ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ![CSS](./images/css.png)[size: m, aspect: 860x720]

-Here's a list of snippets I've found useful.
+Here’s a list of snippets I’ve found useful.

 <!-- --- -->

 ## [CSS] CSS 101

 Some people say that CSS is hard.
-But it's not.
+But it’s not.

 > callout
 >